RerumNovarum/vsu.en/bst_aug/slides/augmentation.markdown

 * We can maintain $\odot$-multiple of keys in range in the same manner as multiple of values or, equivalently, $\otimes$-multiple of key-value pairs

+* * *

+Actually, later we'll mainly ignore this formalisation and will say, that we just maintain some Node invariants

+* * *